5oBero/ROKOmoji.iMessage.Sticker.App-iOS/README.md

 See here for ROKO Mobi documentation, interaction guides, and instructions: https://docs.roko.mobi/docs/setting-up-your-account

-## Activate your new keyboard
+## Activate your new iMessage App
 Run application on device or simulator and follow the instructions on the main screen.

 ## Reference Links
-For Apple's iOS 10.0 Human Interface Guidelinse for iMessage extensions, please see below: https://developer.apple.com/ios/human-interface-guidelines/extensions/messaging/
+For Apple's iOS 10.0 Human Interface Guidelines for iMessage extensions, please see below: https://developer.apple.com/ios/human-interface-guidelines/extensions/messaging/

 You can access the technical app extension programming guide on iMessage extentions here: